Statistical properties of worm algorithms for two dimensional frustrated Ising models: Random walk considerations

-valid whenever $\eta_m < 2$ and $\theta < 1$.
+Comparing these two predictions for the $L$ dependence of the mean return time, we arrive at the scaling relation of Eq.~\ref{scalinglaw} which is valid when $\eta_m < 2$ and $\theta < 1$.
 Thus, the dynamical exponent $z$ is in general not fixed to the usual Markovian random walk value of $z=2$.
 This appearance of a non-Markovian value of $z$ in our description of the worms should be interpreted in the following way: The underlying worm algorithm is Markovian.
-The probability table that guides the choice of the next step in the worm construction depends only the current configuration of the system.
-However, when one only focuses on the position of the head relative to the fixed tail of the worm, one is tracing out all information about the rest of the system.
-This projected process is non-Markovian, in the sense that it depends in principle on the entire history of previous positions of the head.
-It is this dependence that is being described in terms of a $z$ different from $z=2$.
+The probability table that guides the choice of the next step in the worm construction depends only on the current configuration of the system.
+However, when one only focuses on the position of the head relative to the fixed tail of the worm, one is tracing out all information about the rest of the system, {\em i.e.} losing information about the power-law correlated background dimer liquid.
+This projected process is non-Markovian, in the sense that it depends in principle on the entire history of previous positions of the head, and may be expected to have a memory that falls off as a power-law in time since the equilibrium power-law correlations of the spin and bond energy variables also give rise to correlations between the successive steps taken by the head of the worm.
+It is this effectively non-Markovian dynamics that is being described in terms of a $z$ different from $z=2$.

+Note that if $z$ had been fixed at $z=2$, as is the case for the usual Markovian random walk, our scaling relation could have been used to predict (incorrectly) that $\theta(\eta_m) = \eta_m/2$.
+This connection between the ansatz $\theta(\eta_m) = \eta_m/2$ and the Markovian value $z=2$ is amenable to a simple interpretation via a toy model of an ordinary random walker in an attractive logarithmic potential of strength $\eta_m$.

+In the next section, we outline a different dynamics for which this toy model of an ordinary random walker in a central logarithmic potential is expected to yield exact results.
+By contrasting the actual worm dynamics with this alternate dynamics, we isolate and pinpoint the precise features of the worm dynamics responsible for the interesting non-Markovian behaviour observed by us.